rahulmllvrp/tp/docs/DeveloperGuide.md

 4. UI updates should be immediate when data changes

 **Usability Requirements**
-5. New users should successfully create vendors and events within 10 minutes using help
+1. New users should successfully create vendors and events within 10 minutes using help
-6. Error messages should clearly indicate the problem and suggest fixes
+2. Error messages should clearly indicate the problem and suggest fixes
-7. CLI commands should follow consistent syntax patterns
+3. CLI commands should follow consistent syntax patterns
-8. GUI should be readable on screen resolutions from 1024x768 upward
+4. GUI should be readable on screen resolutions from 1024x768 upward

 **Reliability Requirements**
-9. Data should auto-save after every successful command
+1. Data should auto-save after every successful command
-10. Application should recover gracefully from corrupted data files
+2. Application should recover gracefully from corrupted data files
-11. Budget calculations should be accurate to 2 decimal places
+3. Budget calculations should be accurate to 2 decimal places
-12. Undo functionality should reliably restore previous state
+4. Undo functionality should reliably restore previous state

 **Compatibility Requirements**
-13. Should run on Windows 10+, macOS 10.15+, and Ubuntu 18.04+
+1. Should run on Windows 10+, macOS 10.15+, and Ubuntu 18.04+
-14. Requires Java 17 or higher
+2. Requires Java 17 or higher
-15. Should work offline without internet connectivity
+3. Should work offline without internet connectivity
-16. Data files should be portable across operating systems
+4. Data files should be portable across operating systems

 **Maintainability Requirements**
-17. New command types should be addable without modifying existing commands
+1. New command types should be addable without modifying existing commands
-18. New vendor fields should be addable through configuration
+2. New vendor fields should be addable through configuration
-19. Code should follow established design patterns for consistency
+3. Code should follow established design patterns for consistency
-20. Component interfaces should remain stable across versions
+4. Component interfaces should remain stable across versions

+**Reliability Constraints**
+1. Budget values must always be formatted and displayed with exactly 2 decimal places
+2. Assigning contacts must not cause the total cost to exceed the party's budget
+3. Editing a contact's budget must not violate any party budget constraints for parties they are assigned to
+4. A contact cannot be assigned to multiple parties occurring at the same date and time
+5. Duplicate contact names are not allowed (case-insensitive comparison)

+**Usability Constraints**
+1. Budget values must contain up to 7 digits with up to 2 decimal places
+2. Phone numbers must be between 3 to 15 digits long
+3. Event dates cannot be in the past (must be present or future dates)
+4. Search operations are case-insensitive for names and tags
+5. Find command treats spaces as keyword separators (not phrase search)
+6. Tag editing does not support cumulative addition - all existing tags must be replaced when editing
+7. Only one level of undo is supported (no redo functionality)
+8. Undo command cannot undo another undo command

 ---